Logiqx/gps-details/docs/devices/apple/gnss/README.md

 ### Apple Watch

-Some Apple watches definitely contain a dedicated GNSS chip (e.g. Series 6 and 7) made by Broadcom.
-Some earlier watches don't appear to contain a dedicated GNSS chip and perhaps use the RF frontend + baseband processor (modem), much like many modern phones.
-Qualcomm supplied the baseband processors in the Apple Watch Series 3, but modems from Intel have been used since the Apple Watch Series 4.
+Some teardowns of Apple watches show a dedicated GNSS chip (e.g. Series 6 and 7 use Broadcom).
+Some teardowns of earlier watches don't appear to show a dedicated GNSS chip which perhaps use the RF frontend + baseband processor (modem), much like many modern phones.
+Qualcomm supplied the baseband processor for the Apple Watch Series 3, but modems from Intel have been used since the Apple Watch Series 4.

 | Model     | Announced | OS           | GNSS                                   | Chipset |
 | ------------ | :------: | :---------: | ------------------------------ | :-----: |